stevenagle/Spring-Boot-Demo/README.md

 ## In-progress:

-- Some more design/aesthetic improvements for our simplistic user profile front-end
 - Adding real front-end validation and error messaging
 - Expanding database from an in-memory H2 to H2 for testing and MySQL (or similar) for a "production" db
 - Replacing some custom validation with Spring validation